meilisearch/specifications/text/0059-geo-search.md

 - Name: `_geoBoundingBox`
 - Signature: ([{lat:float}:required, {lng:float}:required)], [{lat:float}:required, {lng:float}:required])
 - Not required

+The first pair of coordinates represents the top right corner of the bounding box, while the second pair represents the bottom left corner.

 >  The `_geo` field has to be set in `filterableAttributes` setting by the developer to activate geo filtering capabilities at search.